Local correlation entropy: Proof of Theorem

-Now take any graph $G$ with the set of vertices $V$, which satisfies (a) and (b).
-By (b), $G$ is $\VVv$-admissible (indeed, the condition (\ref{EQ:graph-Vadmissible}) is trivially satisfied).
-By (a), $\kappa(G)=\sum_{a<b} \min\{\card{V_a},\card{V_b}\}$.
-Thus, by the previous part of the proof, $G$ is $\VVv$-optimal.
-Further, again by the previous part of the proof, every minimal $\VVv$-optimal graph $G'$ has the number of edges equal to that of $G$.
-Thus $G$ is a minimal $\VVv$-optimal graph. \end{proof}
+Now take any graph $H$ with the set of vertices $V$ which satisfies (a) and (b); such a graph obviously exists.
+By (b), $H$ is $\VVv$-admissible (indeed, the condition (\ref{EQ:graph-Vadmissible}) is trivially satisfied).
+By (a), $\kappa(H)=\sum_{a<b} \min\{\card{V_a},\card{V_b}\}$.
+Thus, by \eqref{EQ:graph-Voptimal-1f}, $H$ is $\VVv$-optimal.
+For every graph $G$ (with the set of vertices $V$) having smaller number of edges than $H$ we have $\kappa(G)\le m(G)<m(H)=\kappa(H)$, hence $G$ is not $\VVv$-optimal.
+So $H$ is a minimal $\VVv$-optimal graph.